diannedejesus/update_contacts/readme.md

 <!--
 ------------- Look in to ------------------
+[]perhap add a field for access link to be filled in manual if none is provided.
+[]find a better method for names that is not seperating with $ and splitting []what if data failed to retrieve or not found?

 [] {verify} What happens when an items is verified?
 Should user be able to keep submitting data or should the case be disabled.